 Cantaloupe - is low in calories, and a great source of water and fiber.
 However, it is high in sugar, so treat in moderation, especially when dogs are overweight or diabetic.

-Carrots - are excellent low-calorie snack; high in fiber and beta-carotene, which produces vitamin A. Plus great for your dog’s teeth.
+Carrots - are an excellent low-calorie snack; high in fiber and beta-carotene, which produces vitamin A. Plus great for your dog’s teeth.

 Celery - In addition to vitamins A, B, and C, this crunchy green snack contains the nutrients needed to promote a healthy heart, fight cancer and freshen your dogs’ breath.